 On Wednesday, March 19, Fred Phelps died.
 Although unable to find my way back at this point, one of my favorite comments on an article about his death employed this sentiment: Phelps will never know all that he did to advance queer rights in the United States.
 Whenever the Westboro Baptist Church (WBC) announced on its website a plan to picket or protest an event, they were often met with an effective counter-protest that was sometimes peaceful, sometimes playful, and often a little of both.
 The WBC gave people a reason to come together to demonstrate their support for love over hate.
 In fact, so many people were moved to action by the WBC that there are some conspiracy theorists out there who believe that the WBC is actually a left-wing organization whose mission is to mobilize the masses to take to the streets in support of equality and inclusion.
 (And no, I am not talking about Fox News.)

 Earlier in the month, on Friday, March 14, Dan Cathy, the President and Chief Operating Officer of Chick-fil-A and self-described Christian, lamented his decision to weigh in on the same-sex marriage debate in 2012.
 I still think that was one of the strangest debacles.
 My feeling on the topic at the time, which has grown only slightly more nuanced over the past two years, is this: Why the hell is Dan Cathy talking about same-sex marriage?
-For someone whose company rakes in billions of dollars in sales each year, Cathy showed little business savvy in overlooking what it would mean to alienate a large base of consumers.
+For someone whose company rakes in billions of dollars [site no longer active] in sales each year, Cathy showed little business savvy in overlooking what it would mean to alienate a large base of consumers.
 It is as if Cathy forgot the golden rule: The consumer is king.
 The consumer also happens to be a diverse body of individuals who come into your establishment because of one shared value: They value a fried chicken sandwich with waffle fries.
 To his credit, Cathy seems now to acknowledge his mistake as he and his company work to dismantle the public perception that Chick-fil-A is a discriminatory organization.

 When those who organized the 2014 St. Patrick’s Day parade in New York City barred queer groups from participating, Guinness responded by locking its taps.
 In both New York City and Boston, each respective mayor sent a message to the populace in opting not to march in his city’s St. Patrick’s Day parade in solidarity with the queer groups who were not allowed to march.